Alexmhack/django_library/README.md

 We extends the index.html to base_generic.html and load our static files in base html file

 The urls are not hardcoded, they are defined using the url template tag

+We have used a class as a view by the as_view()

+the generic from django.views has ListView with which we can just use model = Book and it will query all the objects from DB and render a template at templates/catalog/book_list.html

+within the template you can access the list of books with variable object_list or book_list

+if you want your own name for accessing the objects then you can change it and also specify your own template path

+instead of just changing the queryset variable you can change the default get_queryset()

+the pattern for rendering our new data along with our model is to get existing content from superclass, then add new context information and then return the new context